EFL Trophy: Attendances

 The highest attendance for any game apart from the final came on 5 February 2013 for the Northern Area final, when Coventry City lost to Crewe Alexandra 3–0 at the Ricoh Arena in Coventry (they later won the away leg 2–0, going down 3–2 on aggregate), in front of a crowd of 31,054.

 The lowest attendance in the history of the competition (excluding those affected by pandemic restrictions) came during the 2018–19 season when just 202 attended a Middlesbrough academy team's 1–0 victory against Burton Albion in November 2018 at Burton's Pirelli Stadium.

+The biggest ever margine of victory came at St James' Park of Exeter City when Reading ran riot and won 9-0.

 Sponsors

 From 1984 to the present (except 1983–84), the League Trophy has attracted title sponsorship, giving it the following names: